aquib12377/MyArduino/libraries/FirebaseClient/resources/docs/net_config.md

 ## Constructors

+1. ### 🔹 GSMNetwork(TinyGsm *modem)

+    The GSM network reconnection will be ignored.

+    This required two places of the GSM module macro definitions, one in your sketch and another in `/src/FirebaseConfig.h` or in your own defined config at `src/UserConfig.h` or adding `TINY_GSM_MODEM_XXXXXXX` in compiler build flags.

+    The TinyGsm modem should be defined at the same usage scope of `GSMNetwork` and `AsyncClientClass`.

+    See [GSMNetwork example](/examples/App/NetworkInterfaces/Async/Callback/GSMNetwork/) for using TinyGSM with this library.

+    ```cpp
+    GSMNetwork(TinyGsm *modem, const String &pin, const String &apn, const String &user, const String &password)
+    ```

+    **Params:**

+    - `modem` - The pointer to TinyGsm modem object.
+Modem should be initialized and/or set the mode before transfering the data.

-1. ### 🔹 GSMNetwork(TinyGsm *modem, const String &pin, const String &apn, const String &user, const String &password)
+2. ### 🔹 GSMNetwork(TinyGsm *modem, const String &pin, const String &apn, const String &user, const String &password)

+    This will handle the GSM network reconnection.

-    This required two places of the GSM module macro definitions, one in your sketch and another in `/src/Config.h` or in your own defined config at `src/UserConfig.h` or adding `TINY_GSM_MODEM_XXXXXXX` in compiler build flags.
+    This required two places of the GSM module macro definitions, one in your sketch and another in `/src/FirebaseConfig.h` or in your own defined config at `src/UserConfig.h` or adding `TINY_GSM_MODEM_XXXXXXX` in compiler build flags.

     The TinyGsm modem should be defined at the same usage scope of `GSMNetwork` and `AsyncClientClass`.